robertDouglass/opengoldbergvariations.org/content/discover/solaris.md

 ---
-title: "Solars (2002) and the Goldberg Variations"
+title: "Solaris (2002) and the Goldberg Variations"
 date: 2020-09-24
 draft: false
 ---